DYArchive/distributed-youtube-tracker/api_docs.md

 ## POST `/api/submit_videos`
 submit video ids/titles/channels/size/format and mark user as contributor of videos
 limit of 500 videos per request
-only the `id` key is required, but please include additional data if possible!
+only the `id` and `channel_id` keys are required, but please include additional data if possible!
 body:
 ```json
 {